JanHerca/urantiapedia/output/wikijs/en/article/Marta_Elders/Le_Cerveau_Spirituel.md

 There is a second wave of synaptic sprouting, the emergence of new synapses in the frontal, parietal and temporal lobes that occurs just before puberty, usually between the ages of 12 and 16, and continues into the early twenties.
 This “sprouting” tends to begin a little earlier in girls than in boys and impacts self-control, judgment, and the ability to understand and understand the different functions but are in a meaningful relationship.
 Dan Siegel, in “Mind Vision,” proposes a tripartite system of brain, mind and relationships suggesting that each component contributes to the growth of the other.
 This is an interesting concept in light of Schwartz and Begley's comment that the life we live shapes the brain we develop.
 What we can begin to perceive here, and which is revealed in The Urantia Book, is the intricate wisdom and beauty that the Life Carriers have brought into the whole process of brain origin and development.

 > “_The physical brain with its associated nervous system possesses innate capacity for response to mind ministry just as the developing mind of a personality possesses a certain innate capacity for spirit receptivity and therefore contains the potentials of spiritual progress and attainment.
-Intellectual, social, moral, and spiritual evolution are dependent on the mind ministry of the seven adjutant spirits and their superphysical associates._” ([UB 65:6.10](/en/The_Urantia_Book/65#p6_10))
+Intellectual, social, moral, and spiritual evolution are dependent on the mind ministry of the seven adjutant spirits and their superphysical associates._” (<a id="a141_451"></a>[UB 65:6.10](/en/The_Urantia_Book/65#p6_10))

 Evolutionary neuroscience has not been able to, and perhaps cannot, realize and appreciate how the mind functions and evolves on this planet.
 Nevertheless, our scientists perceive the compelling differences between the mind and the brain and the interactions between the two.
 One can imagine how informative and liberating it would be to know the circuit of intelligence ministry on our planet—the seven adjutant mind-spirits (intuition, understanding, courage, knowledge, counsel, worship, and wisdom).